illuria/manush/README.md

 }
 ```

-// manush will add one (the first) option to the menu described in the configuration: `exit`.

 manush will always insert an `exit` command (internal) at the top of the menu.

 Pro tip: you can have `manush /path/to/other_configuration_file.json` as one of the options, thus you may create menus with unlimited depth! (: